waTeim/node-julia/README.md

 Rather than installing Julia along with this module, it is assumed that the Julia install has already occured.
-This is appropriate since Julia has it's own package management system as well as other tools that it interacts with; having it install as a package subordinate to *node-julia* was thought too restrictive for the minor ease of installation that would provide.
+This is appropriate since Julia has it's own package management system as well as other tools that it interacts with; having it install as a package subordinate to node-julia was thought too restrictive for the minor ease of installation that it would provide.

 So, install Julia first.

-When this module is built, the script *tools/find_julia.py* is invoked which searches for *Julia* in several standard locations starting with **julia** located on the command path.
-Is is assumed that the *Julia* install directory structure is the standard one with (importantly) the Julia *lib* directory located in a standard location relative to the *bin* directory where the **julia** executable is located.
-It is this lib driectory that contains the necessary embedding API that comes with the language.
+When this module is built, the script *tools/find_julia.py* is invoked which searches for Julia in several standard locations starting with *julia* located on the command path.
+Is is assumed that the Julia install directory structure is the standard one with (importantly) the Julia lib directory located in a standard location relative to the bin directory where the julia executable is located.
+It is this lib directory that contains the necessary embedding API that comes with the language.

 # Use and Syntax